dla-hubs/open-rfc-for-bim/content/getting-started/_index.md

 ## What could RFCs be about?

-&nbsp; &nbsp; &nbsp; &nbsp; There is no limit to what a topic may be as long as it's related to digitial design in AEC insdustry.
+&nbsp; &nbsp; &nbsp; &nbsp; There is no limit to what a topic may be as long as it's related to BIMs in AEC insdustry.
 RFC should be about creating a positive improvement to the dightal design tools we use in the industry.
-For instance, it can be about imrpvoring a function of:
+For instance, it can be about imrpvoring functionalities of:

 - Softwrares
 - Implmentation guidelines/ standards
-- APIs or other frameworks related to the software devs.
+- APIs or other frameworks related to the software devs, etc.

 &nbsp;